 When it comes to bee management, you’re going to need an extractor that can help produce honey within a reasonable time frame.
-In this guide, we’ll help explain which extractors are good for you based on your level of expertise and the amount of colonies you currently have.
+In this guide, we help you to choose best honey extractors for 2018 based on your level of expertise and the number of colonies you currently have.

 So let’s begin!

 1. Hardin Royal 2 Electric Two Frame Stainless Steel Honey Extractor

 The single bearings on the bottom section of the extractor can be easily overlooked.
 However, you need them to keep the extractor aligned and in good condition when using this device.
 We suggest that you remove the bearing before cleaning it to ensure that you don’t lose it.

 On average, you can extract medium, deep, and shallow frames at a time.
 Most users were able to extract over 20 frames at a time with a yield of 3.5lps per frame.
 With this extractor, you’ll be able to get a lot of honey within 30 minutes.

 The Hardin Royal 2 Steel Honey Extractor should be used for beekeepers who have 1-10 hives.
 It’s made of stainless steel, which gives it an average lifespan of 4-5 years.
 You should buy this on Amazon at a price about $370.

 One thing that sets it apart from its competition is its 110 Volt motor.
 The motor speeds can be adjusted depending on the total amount of honey is placed inside the machine.
 This helps the user extract honey seamlessly, without having to crank the machine like traditional devices manually.

 You don’t have to waste hours attempting to assemble the Hardin Royal 2 Steel Honey Extractor.
 You only have to install the honey gate and the legs to get started.
 Because of this, its a great choice for first time beekeepers who need a simple tool to help them manage their colonies.